ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 |The most recent information barrier policy application     | Use the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet. <p>Syntax: `Get-InformationBarrierPoliciesApplicationStatus`<p>    This will display information about whether policy application completed, failed, or is in progress.       |
 |All information barrier policy applications|Use `Get-InformationBarrierPoliciesApplicationStatus -All $true`<p>This will display information about whether policy application completed, failed, or is in progress.|

+## What if I need to remove or change policies?

+Resources are available to help you manage your information barrier policies.

+- If something goes wrong with information barriers, see [Troubleshooting information barriers (Preview)](information-barriers-troubleshooting.md).

+- To stop policies from being applied, see [Stop a policy application](information-barriers-edit-segments-policies.md.md#stop-a-policy-application).

+- To remove an information barrier policy, see [Remove a policy](information-barriers-edit-segments-policies.md.md#remove-a-policy).

+- To make changes to segments or policies, see [Edit (or remove) information barrier policies (Preview)](information-barriers-edit-segments-policies.md.md).

 ## Example: Contoso's departments, segments, and policies